 I ended up taking a full-time job in the publishing industry and married my wonderful wife.
 Creating art slipped from my thoughts as I focused on raising a family and making a living.

 I have recently discovered charcoal as a medium.
-For me it is the perfect balance between drawing and painting techniques and allows me complete freedom to represent realism and abstraction in a full range of values.
+For me it is the perfect balance between drawing and painting techniques and allows me complete freedom in a full range of values.